LittleNightmare/ffxiv-huntmaps-maker/README.md

 Library + CLI to annotate FFXIV in-game map assets with Elite Marks spawn positions.

+**In this branch**, the path of the map is changed format likes `ui/map/n4f1/00/n4f100_m.tex`, you can see this [file](https://github.com/LittleNightmare/ffxiv-huntmaps-maker/blob/raw-map/data/export_map.txt)

 ## Installation

 - You need python >= 3.7